 An arm around the shoulder will lead to an arm across the back will lead to a pinch on the bum… which, in my humble opinion, should lead to a slap on the face.
 Feel free!

-In the same line of thought, if traveling with others, don’t give in to requests to take photos with only you unless you want to
+If traveling with others, don’t give in to requests to take photos with only you… unless you want to

-It’ll give them the wrong idea, and again, feel free to slap them in the face if they’re being too forward.
+Traveling with a group?
+Men might still ask you for a photo with you… and only you.
+Beware.
+It’ll give them the wrong idea, and they’ll probably say you’re their girlfriend when sharing the photo on social media.
+Again, feel free to slap them in the face if they’re being too forward.

-Things to remember as a woman traveling in Iran
+Things to remember about female travel in Iran

-Remember that you’re a visitor in someone else’s country
+Remember you’re a visitor in someone else’s country

 There are many practices and mindsets in Iran that, as a woman, you might find frustrating or offensive.
 As a foreigner, it’s not your place to try and change them–change must come from within the country, not from a bunch of outraged female travelers burning hijabs in the central squares.